 Hong Kong Island would be a better choice if you want to stay centrally, close to all the main attractions and your budget is mid-range to high-end.

-It is also the best option if your time in Hong Kong will be short as you’re close by to all the action.
-Hong Kong Island is filled with tall, iconic skyscrapers and this area is great for luxury shopping and also has an amazing nightlife.
+It is also the best option if your time in Hong Kong will be short as you’ll be located right in the heart of the action.

 It’s great for people who want to see more traditional culture and for people who have plenty of time to fully explore Hong Kong.

-Kowloon is the best area for exploring markets (as it’s full of them!) and is home to the famous area of Tsim Sha Tsui where you can walk along the waterfront promenade.
+Kowloon is also the best area for exploring markets (as it’s full of them!) and is home to the famous area of Tsim Sha Tsui where you can walk along the waterfront promenade.

-Whilst there are still many older and less modern buildings and neighbourhoods in Kowloon, it also now has its fair share of swanky restaurants and luxury hotels so there’s definitely something for everyone here.
+Whilst there are still many older and less modern buildings and neighborhoods in Kowloon, it also now has its fair share of swanky restaurants and luxury hotels so there’s definitely something for everyone here.